Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 Note that all the effective functions commute.
 We preserved their order to keep the structure of the diagrams.
 Moreover, note that the skeleton with length one has been included on the purely melonic contribution $\Pi_{a,0}^{(2)}$. \\

 $\bullet$ \textit{Computation of $\Pi_{b}^{(2)}$ and $\Pi_{c}^{(2)}$ .}\\

 The next contributions coming from Figure \eqref{fig15}b and c, and whose effective skeleton functions are respectively denoted as $\Pi_{b}^{(2)}$ and $\Pi_{c}^{(2)}$ can be computed in the same way.
-On Figure \eqref{fig19} we give a picture of typical trees contributing to each of these two functions.
+In Figure \eqref{fig19} we give a picture of typical trees contributing to each of these two functions.

 Let us start with the computation of $\Pi_{b}^{(2)}$, whose building trees have a melon and a pseudo melon on their boundaries as on Figure \eqref{fig19}a.
-Obviously, the first edge have to be monocolored, and the ending edge have to be bicolored.
-The effective skeleton function then have to begin with an effective melon and end with an effective pseudo-melonic function, connecting together with an history involving all possible configurations of edges having a common color.
-The elementary pattern then connect together the effective boundaries.
+Obviously, the first edge has to be monocolored, and the ending edge has to be bicolored.
+The effective skeleton function then has to begin with an effective melon and end with an effective pseudo-melonic function, connecting together with an history involving all possible configurations of edges having a common color.
+The elementary pattern then connects together the effective boundaries.
 For the next term, the same pattern repeats, and we get the structure:

-where the effective white pseudo-melonic vertex denoted as ‘‘PM'' is nothing but that we called ‘‘PM'' with a grey bubble, whose we have extracted a boundary pseudo-melonic vertex.
+where the effective white pseudo-melonic vertex denoted as ‘‘PM'' is nothing but that we called ‘‘PM'' with a gray bubble, where we have extracted a boundary pseudo-melonic vertex.
 Completing the series in \eqref{seriesterm1}, we then get:

 Obviously, the elementary building block in the bracket is nothing that we called $\Pi_{a,0}\mathcal{B}$ in equation \eqref{temperature}.
 Moreover, the diagram on the right is nothing but this elementary building block amputated from its right external loop.
 We denote it as $\Pi_{a,0}\bar{\mathcal{B}}$: